cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

 * At the **Review and Create** tab we get a sense of what will be built
-    *  It will cost 12 cents per hour to operate
+    *  It will cost 10 to 12 cents per hour to operate (more for larger disk volumes)

 <BR><BR>